cruglet/nebula/modules/gltf/README.md

-# Godot GLTF import and export module
+# Nebula GLTF import and export module

 In a nutshell, the GLTF module works like this: